maca88/SmartBikeLights/README.md

 - Support multiple light configurations (only for devices with more than 32KB memory)
 - Support controlling multiple headlights/taillights at once (only for devices with more than 32KB memory)
 - Has a built-in app settings editor (only for Edge touchscreen devices or devices that have CIQ 3.2+ and more than 32KB memory)
+- Support controlling lights and play tones by using external controllers (only for devices that have CIQ 3.2+ and more than 32KB memory)

 ## How to use